What are we trying to achieve at SpiritFire?

 What other kind of instruments are appropriate for the Fire Circle?

 Hand drums of all kinds, rattles, bells, shakers, any kind of ethnic or unusual percussion, didgeridoos, singing bowls … and your beautiful voices are all welcome!
 Drum sets (including timbales, etc.), xylophones, and in general most melodic instruments are not really used as part of the SFF fire circle, but there is always space during the day to play for and with each other.
-There are times when players who’ve had some years of experience at fires are invited to bring ethnic flutes, balafons, or other unique sounds to play at the fire, with the understanding that these instruments are best used for specific ritual offerings.
+There are times when players who’ve had some years of experience at fires are invited to bring ethnic flutes, balafons, or other unique sounds to play at the fire, with the understanding that these instruments are best used with restraint and an understanding of the larger flow of what is happening, or perhaps as a special fire lighting offering.
 In general, the SpiritFire circle is a percussive one with accents from other instruments.
 If you’re not sure about whether something you’d like to play is appropriate, contact the staff before you pack it.
 Remember also that the circle is open to the elements!

 I have a guitar.
 Can I play some songs for everybody?

 The fire is a place of spontaneous community ritual, rather than individual performance.
 Sometimes you might see a person step out and offer a brief spoken piece (for example, a poem or a chant).
-In addition to tuning issues, the performance aspect of melodic instruments like guitars are outside of the larger intentions of the gathering.
+In addition to tuning issues, the performance aspect of many kinds of melodic instruments like guitars, violins, horns, etc. are outside of the larger intentions of the gathering.
 We ask that participants refrain from using melodic instruments at the fire.
+If you play something you aren’t sure is appropriate, please contact the gathering coordinator (Josselyne) and she’ll be happy to talk with you and help figure that out.
 But feel free to bring your instrument and share your music during the day, and pre-fire events.

 Sometimes I get kind of emotional at these things… is there someone around to take care of me if that happens?